- What do I need to become a Firefighter?

 - Modified Sit and Reach: The individual performs a test that measures range of motion of posterior musculature.

 For the Full Time Academy recruit, physical training occurs daily at 0700 and lasts for 60 minutes.
 Keep in mind that following physical training the remainder of the day will likely require physically demanding drill ground activities.
 In the Extended-Format Academy, physical training occurs two days per week, two hours per session.
-Please see the Pre-Academy Conditioning Recommendations from Coach Chris Armstrong for information to prepare yourself for a physically demanding fire academy.
+Please see the Pre-Academy Conditioning Recommendations for information to prepare yourself for a physically demanding fire academy.

 What does the Testing Phase consist of?